-Lecture Hours 1 Lab Hours 6 Credit Hours 3 Prerequisites AUT-159, AUT-161
+Lecture Hours 1 Lab Hours 6 Credit Hours 3 Prerequisites AUT-159, AUT-161, C or better.

 AUT-153: Automatic Transmission Diagnosis

 This course is a basic study of powerflow charts and their use in diagnosing automatic transmissions, including the use of pressure testing in diagnosing automatic transmission concerns.